dome9/cloud-bots/README.md

 # Deploy CloudBots to your AWS accounts

-To use the CloudBots, you have to set up your AWS account(s) and, if are using Dome9, your Dome9 account.
+To use the CloudBots, you have to set up your AWS account(s) and, if are using CloudGuard, your CloudGuard account.

 ## Setup your AWS account(s) for CloudBots